-Above him were the seraphim; each one had six wings; with two each covered his face, and with two ha severed his fact, and with two ha flow (Jaciah Ci2 UT)

-with two he covered his feet, and with two he flew.
+Above him were the seraphim; each one had six wings; with two each covered his face, and with two he covered his feet, and with two he flew.
 (Isaiah 6:2 ULT)

 Your language might not have a name for this kind of creature.